-Advanced programming techniques including software development methodologies, analysis of efficiency of algorithms and representation of data structures; programming assignments in Ada.
+Advanced programming techniques including software development methodology, abstract data types, and implementation and application of classic data structures such as stacks, queues, and binary trees; programming assignments in Ada.

 3100.
-Unix and C (3).
-Pr., CSCI 2000.
+Unix and C (3), Pr., CSCI 2000.

 An advanced survey of the C programming language and Unix-like operating systems.
 Emphasis given to the implementation of algorithms in C and to use of the major Unix utilities.